-Note: the project is pending final approval from the Building and Grounds Committee and full Board of Trustees, which is expected to consider the plan during its Oct.
-11 meeting.
+Note: The project received phase one approval from the Building and Grounds Committee and full Board of Trustees on Oct.
+11, 2019.

 The project to make the 800 spaces available during lunch and dinner services would take place in two stages.
 The first stage of the project would make available 500 spaces by August 2020.
 An additional 300 spaces would be available by January 2022.
 The total project is estimated to cost approximately $7.5 million and can be paid in full using previously collected fees.
-The plan, if approved, would eliminate the current parking fee this fall.
+The plan eliminated the Greek Village parking fee effective Fall 2019.

 Stage One – 500 parking spaces by August 2020

 - Utilize the existing paved “AD3” lot directly across from the Greek Village at Blossom and Lincoln Streets for the exclusive use of fraternity and sorority members with chapter houses in Greek Village during meal periods.

 - The intramural field at Gadsden and Devine Streets would be repurposed for commuters currently utilizing the AD3 lot.
 The parking lot will initially be gravel and subject to future improvements after 2020 as part of a state approved project.

 Stage Two – 300 parking spaces by January 2022